TVR Wedge chassis sill (‘outrigger’) repairs

 Between the early Series 1 Tasmins and the later Wedges, there were only minor changes in this area of the chassis.
 The more obvious modifications occurred in the engine bay, in order to allow fitment of the Rover V8 in place of the Ford V6.
 However, the dimensions of the tubes and plates do differ between the early and late cars: see the drawings for details.

-NOTE: Major changes occurred to the chassis with the introduction of the 400SE and, I believe, late 'SEAC' cars: the bodyshell lost some of the detachable sections including the sills, which makes access to the outrigger tubes difficult.
-In many cases a 'body-off' approach is necessary although one or two enterprising folk have devised ways of fabricating chassis sections that replace all the tubing from the spine of the car outwards; this is however outside the scope of this article and if you have a corroded late chassis you may have to seek advice elsewhere.
+NOTE: With the introduction of the 'SEAC' cars, major changes occurred to the sill area of the chassis that were eventually extended across most of the model range: the bodyshell lost some of the detachable sections including the sills, which makes access to the outrigger tubes difficult.
+In many cases a 'body-off' approach is necessary although a few enterprising folk have devised ways of fabricating chassis sections that replace all the tubing from the spine of the car outwards; this is however outside the scope of this article and if you have a corroded late chassis you may have to seek advice elsewhere.The quick way to identify the modified chassis is to check whether the sill rails are square, rather than round section.
+As far as I know, all 400SE cars as well as late ('US-spec') 280i's got the modified chassis whereas the 350i and 390SE seem to have continued for the most part with the original design.

-The chassis tubing is 1.5” outside diameter mild steel with a 14 swg (2mm) wall thickness.
+The chassis tubing is 1.5” (38mm) outside diameter mild steel with a 14 swg (2mm) wall thickness.
 The sill plates, which provide various mounting points and reinforcements, are also 2mm mild steel.

 Briefly, the sill tubes are welded across the protruding ends of three outriggers that pass under the floor from the central ‘spine’ of the chassis.
 The forward outrigger is actually formed by two tubes, is thus fairly rigid and acts as a good datum point for measurements.